SamLindaman/Particle_Swarm_Optimization/README.md

 # Particle_Swarm_Optimizatio
-BJTU C++ Final Project
+BJTU C++ Final Project.

-Check PPT file for "what is particle swarm optimization" explanation
+Check PPT file for "what is particle swarm optimization" explanation.

 # Equations To Optomize